Particl-Community/academy/in-depth/indepth_staking.rst

 Staking Explained
 =================

-"Staking" refers to the act of supporting the blockchain by validating transactions.
-In exchange for this work, the network pays you interest in dividend-like payments on the coins you own.
-On Particl, the yearly staking interest rate ranges from a minimum of 4% to approximately 8%.
-In other words, staking earns you passive income for providing an active connection to the Particl network.
+“Staking” refers to the act of supporting the blockchain by validating transactions on your computer (referred to as a “staking node”).
+In exchange for this work, the network rewards you with its cryptocurrency coins.

-When staking, your computer (referred to as a "staking node") supports the blockchain by validating transactions.
-It is a crucial task to ensure the security and stability of the network.
-After setting up your node, the process of staking is fully automated and doesn't require you to do anything special.

-Additionally, Particl's PPoS staking protocol is used to power the project's decentralized governance model.
-It allows you to securely and transparently vote on various issues and proposals using the power of blockchain technology.
-All on-chain votes are immutable and provably verifiable.
+Additionally, Particl’s PPoS staking protocol allows you to securely and transparently vote on various issues and proposals using the power of blockchain technology.
+This process is called on-chain governance.

 ----